appirio-tech/tc-common-tutorials/docker/online_review/README.md

 Click a contest to open it: http://take.ms/o48Kha
 Edit this contest to turn on auto-pilot and set registration start date to a value in near future: http://take.ms/y6GIG and http://take.ms/jLCZT
 Save the changes, and if the auto-pilot is running, after a while, you will see the registration and submission phase are open: http://take.ms/H9gdn

+For late deliverables tracker and review assignment tool, you can login into the running container, and check their processes are running.